-The company takes on exposure to market risks, which is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risks will arise from changes in foreign currency exchange rates, interest rates and commodity prices (price risk).
+The Company takes on exposure to market risks, which is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risks mainly arise from changes in foreign currency exchange rates and interest rates.
+Market risk is monitored by management which carries out research and monitors the price movement of financial assets on the local market.
+Market risk exposures are measured using sensitivity analysis.